algolia/instantsearch/docgen/src/guide/index.md

 navWeight: 100
 ---

-React InstantSearch is the ultimate toolbox for creating instant search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).
+React InstantSearch is the ultimate toolbox for creating instant-search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).

 Algolia is a hosted Search API.
 React InstantSearch is built on top of it to make it easy to integrate of Algolia into your React applications.